amol93/Whatsapp-Automation/README.md

 # whatsapp-automation
-Accessing Whatsapp-web using selenium web-driver
+- Accessing Whatsapp-web using selenium web-driver
+- Able to acess groups/ Chats which are hard-coded in the program.